Read This First

 Prompt 3: When a generational divide develops within a culture, is there a noticeable introduction of replacement terms by the younger generation?

-The section turns on Technological Advancements, Cultural and Social Shifts, and Slang and Colloquialisms.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Technological Advancements, Cultural and Social Shifts, and Slang and Colloquialisms in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Technological Advancements distinct from Cultural and Social Shifts.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Technological Advancements distinct from Cultural and Social Shifts.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 New Concepts and Gadgets